 Cover the ladyfingers with a layer of mascarpone cream.

-Dust the surface with bitter cocoa powder.
+Sprinkle the surface with unsweetened cocoa powder.

 Let it rest in the refrigerator for at least 3-4 hours before serving.